 “The candidate should then be able to explain why both fingers reach the centre of the rule at the same time as observed.
 We might even discuss the fact that the coefficient of static friction is higher than the coefficient of dynamic friction.
 Therefore the “moving” finger gets closer to the centre than the static finger before the finger starts to move over the other finger.”

 - Interviewer: Prof Brian Bell, economics tutor, Lady Margaret Hall

-Question: Do Bankers deserve their high pay or should government limit it?
+Question: Do Bankers deserve their high pay or should the government limit it?

 Answer: “A simple answer might be that since banks are generally private firms and workers are free to work where they wish, then the pay they receive is just the outcome of a competitive labour market.
 In this story, bankers earn a lot because they are very skilled and have rare talents.
 It is hard to see a reason for government intervention in this case, though on equity grounds one may want to have a progressive income tax system that redistributes some of this income.

 “A good candidate would wonder why seemingly equivalently talented people can get paid so much more in banking than in other occupations.
 Do we really believe bankers are so much better than other workers in terms of skill?
 The key point is for candidates to think about the economics of pay rather than just whether they think it is fair or not.”

 - Interviewer: Prof Nick Yeung, experimental psychology tutor, University College